June 30, 2020 – updated August 24, 2020

-While scientists continue to investigate the theory that SARS-CoV-2, the virus behind the COVID-19 disease, can be transmitted through HVAC systems, ASHRAE has stated that the “Transmission of SARS-CoV-2 through the air is sufficiently likely that airborne exposure to the virus should be controlled.”1 The latest commercial guide from ASHRAE’s Epidemic Task Force recommends different strategies to mitigate any airborne transmission of SARS-CoV-2 including the use of mechanical filtration, ultraviolet germicidal irradiation (UVGI), humidity control, and dilution through increased outdoor air (OA) ventilation.2 Some of these strategies lead to the same outcome but at widely varying costs.
+While scientists continue to investigate the theory that SARS-CoV-2, the virus behind the COVID-19 disease, can be transmitted through HVAC systems, ASHRAE has stated that the “Transmission of SARS-CoV-2 through the air is sufficiently likely that airborne exposure to the virus should be controlled.”1 The latest guidance from the ASHRAE Epidemic Task Force’s Commercial Guide published on August 17, 2020 recommends different strategies to mitigate any airborne transmission of SARS-CoV-2 including the use of high-efficiency filtration, ultraviolet germicidal irradiation (UVGI), humidity control, and dilution through increased outdoor air (OA) ventilation.2 Additionally, in the August 17 Commercial Guide ASHRAE acknowledges the energy penalty associated with an OA strategy, and recommends pursuing a minimum of OA as required by Standard 62.1 plus high-efficiency filtration when concerned about the energy costs associated with maximum OA ventilation.
+This white paper will detail how different strategies lead to the same outcome, but at widely varying costs.

 - For commercial buildings, improved filtration from MERV 7 (or lower) to MERV 13 (or higher) significantly reduces the risk of airborne transmission of SARS-CoV-2.